bmxdemo/bmxproject/logbook/postings/20170411_beam_chrom/index.md

 ### 2 - Results

-**Figure 1** shows the beams simulated in HFSS at 0.7, 1.0, and 1.4 GHz.
+**Figure 1** shows the horn + dish beam simulated in HFSS at 0.7, 1.0, and 1.4 GHz.
 The OMT x-pol coax is excited and the co-polar beam is plotted.